dapplets/dapplet-docs/docs/ex08-site-adapter.md

 **How to create an adapter's config?**

-Now we are talking about site-specific adapters.
+Now we could talk about site-specific adapters.
 It means that dapplets using this adapter interact with some specific website.
-Also it means that we should **use the website's HTML structure** to add our widgets in certain parts of the pages.
+It also means that we should **use the website's HTML structure** to add our widgets to certain parts of the pages.

 The idea of **separating adapters from dapplets** is to provide **dapplets' developers** with a simple interface to add their augmentations (we call them widgets) to existing pages.
-This way, **dapplets develoeprs** don't need to worry about how to add their code in certain places or how to parse different blocks of information on the page.
-They get the template, customise it and add the behavior they need.
+This way, **dapplets developers** don't need to worry about how to add their code in certain places or how to parse different blocks of information on the page.
+They get the template, customize it and add the behavior they need.

 The goals of the **adapters' developer** are to create this template, define the data that can be parsed from the context, that can be useful in the dapplet.
 **Adapters' developer** also need to describe exact places on the pages where the widgets will be inserted.
 To describe them we use valid CSS selectors that can be used in the Document method `querySelector()`.